Population Explosion In India

 Some of the main reasons for the increase in population were Birth rate increase due to poverty.
 Poverty is the main reason for the increase in India’s population as poor people struggle to make the ends meet and produce more children because more children’s means more earning hands.
 A large number of children are born among the poor sections of the society.
 One can see hundreds of children in the slum areas living in extreme poverty.

-Migration plays a very less role in effecting the population as there are only 0.08 migrants per 1000 population.
+Migration plays a very little role in affecting the population as there are only 0.08 migrants per 1000 population.
 While the migration of people from bordering states like North-east, Rajasthan, Jammu, and Kashmir, etc takes place.

 Overpopulation has given rise to various problems.
 Food production is low as compared to the growing population, and the number of unemployed people has increased to an alarming level.
 This has resulted in the migration of people from the village to cities and towns in search of work.